 2.1.1 A WorldSID 50th percentile male test dummy shall be used in the front driver's position.
-It shall conform to the specification detailed in ISO 15830, parts 1-4, May 2013 and the revisions documented in WG5 N1041, revision 3, dated 11th February 2014.
+It shall conform to the specification detailed in ISO 15830, parts 1-5.

 2.2 Certification

 Full details of the WorldSID certification requirements are available in the documents mentioned in Section 2.1.1 above.
 No manufacturer shall have access to any pre-test information regarding any of the test equipment to be used by Euro NCAP, or be permitted to influence its selection in any way.